-- 10.1 A doctor may prescribe medicine to a patient only after proper consultation and only if drug treatment is appropriate. - 10.2 A doctor who dispenses medicine to patients has the personal responsibility to ensure that the drugs are dispensed strictly in accordance with the prescription and are properly labelled before they are handed over to the patients.
-The doctor should establish suitable procedures for ensuring that drugs are properly labelled and dispensed. - 10.3 Patients should be given the choice of either receiving medicine directly from the doctor or taking a prescription from him.
-In either case, the doctor has the responsibility to decide the proper dosage. - 10.4 All medications dispensed to patients directly or indirectly by a doctor should be properly and separately labelled with all the following information: - a. name of prescribing doctor or proper means of identifying him; - full name of the patient, except where the full name is unusually long (in which case the family name and such part of the given name or initials sufficient to identify the patient should be written); - c. date of dispensing; - d. name of medicine, which can be either: - i. the name of the medicine as it is registered with the Pharmacy and Council of The Bahamas and shown in the Compendium of Pharmaceutical Products published or - ii. the generic, chemical or pharmacological name of the medicine; - e. method of administration:
+- 10.1 A medical practitioner may prescribe medicine to a patient only after proper consultation and only if drug treatment is appropriate. - 10.2 A medical practitioner who dispenses medicine to patients has the personal responsibility to ensure that the drugs are dispensed strictly in accordance with the prescription and are properly labelled before they are handed over to the patients.
+The medical

-- f. dosage to be administered; and - g. precautions where applicable. - 10.5 The only exemptions from the labelling requirement are: - a. medicines for clinical trials with informed consent of the patient; and - b. situations in which it may not be in the interest of the patient to label and describe the medicine, such as medicines supplied solely for psychological effect on the patient. - 10.6 Where a drug is commonly known to have serious side effects, the doctor has the responsibility to properly explain the side effects to the patient before prescribing the drug.
+- practitioner should establish suitable procedures for ensuring that drugs are properly labelled and dispensed. - 10.3 Patients should be given the choice of either receiving medicine directly from the medical practitioner or taking a prescription from him.
+In either case, the medical practitioner has the responsibility to decide the proper dosage. - 10.4 All medications dispensed to patients directly or indirectly by a medical practitioner should be properly and separately labelled with all the following information: - (a) name of prescribing medical practitioner or proper means of identifying him; - (b) full name of the patient, except where the full name is unusually long (in which case the family name and such part of the given name or initials sufficient to identify the patient should be written); - (c) date of dispensing; - (d) name of medicine, which can be either the generic, chemical or pharmacological name of the medicine; - (e) method of administration; - (f) dosage to be administered; and - (g) precautions where applicable. - 10.5 The only exemptions from the labelling requirement are: - (a) medicines for clinical trials with informed consent of the patient; and - (b) situations in which it may not be in the interest of the patient to label and describe the medicine, such as medicines supplied solely for psychological effect on the patient. - 10.6 Where a drug is commonly known to have serious side effects, the medical practitioner has the responsibility to properly explain the side effects to the patient before prescribing the drug.